For Prospective and/or New Students:

 I changed employers during the program – does that matter?

-No. Just let SAC know at the end of the program who you were working for when you first registered and who you’re working for when you have completed all your courses so that we can update your student file at SAC’s head office.
+No. Just let SAC know so we can update your student file at SAC’s head office.

 Can I take this program in French?